 Pamela Hunt, MSN, RN, NEA-BC

-Pam is the Vice President of Patient Care Services at Community Hospital North.
-She has served over 30 years in various roles of hospital leadership.
+Pam has served over 30 years in various roles of hospital leadership.
 She is a graduate of Parkview-Methodist School of Nursing in Fort Wayne, Indiana.
 Pam earned her BS from Indiana Wesleyan University and a masters degree in Nursing Administration from Indiana University.

 Always feeling a need to give back to the community, Pam has served on various boards throughout her career.
 She was chairperson of Carey Services Board, served on the American Heart Association and currently serves on the Go Red for Women Executive Leadership Team.